 - Clean between your teeth daily with floss or interdental cleaners, such as the Oral-B Interdental Brush, Reach Stim-U-Dent, or Sulcabrush.

 - Eat nutritious and balanced meals and limit snacks.
 Avoid carbohydrates, such as candy, pretzels, and chips, which can remain on the tooth surface especially between meals..
 If you eat sticky foods, brush your teeth afterwards.
+Avoid sugar-containing breath mints/candy that remain in the mouth and provide acid etchings from the metabolism of the sugar from bacteria.

 - Check with your dentist about use of supplemental fluoride, which strengthens your teeth.